cyclus/cyclus/INSTALL.rst

     - Will try to compile from assembly, if possible (default).
 This is faster than compiling from source.

   * - ``--slow``
     - Will NOT try to compile from assembly, if possible.
 This is slower as it must compile from source.
-      **This is required to build on Apple Silicon**

   * - ``-D VAR``
     - set environment variable(s).